AishwaryaPramod99/Aishwarya_Portfolio/visualizing-government-debt.md

 ### Observations:
 - Countries like Greece and Japan have consistently high debt-to-GDP ratios, while others like Estonia show much lower values.
 - This visualization provides a clear overview of how debt has evolved over time.

-## Part Three: Create Your Own Visualization

-For my custom visualization, I decided to create a **heat map** to highlight how government debt levels vary between countries across different years.
-I felt this visualization would provide a clear, comparative view of government debt, allowing for easy identification of countries with the highest and lowest debt-to-GDP ratios.